huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

   written in reverse order.
 Contains three types of the following:
   Lowercase letters Uppercase letters Digits Special characters ~!@#%^&*()-_=+|[{}];:,<.>/?

+* `vpc_id` - (Required, String, ForceNew) VPC ID, which is used for configuring cluster network.
+  Changing this creates a new cluster resource.

+* `network_id` - (Required, String, ForceNew) Network ID, which is used for configuring cluster network.
+  Changing this creates a new cluster resource.

+* `security_group_id` - (Required, String, ForceNew) ID of a security group.
+The ID is used for configuring cluster network.
+  Changing this creates a new cluster resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the dws cluster, Value 0 indicates the default enterprise project.